Get Ready for The New

-A new law enacted by the European Union known as the General Data Protection Regulation or (GDPR), is set to go into effect on May 2018.
+The law enacted by the European Union known as the General Data Protection Regulation or (GDPR) went into effect in May 2018.
 The law is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).

 It has far reaching effects on how companies collect, protect, and utilize data around the globe.
 For U.S. based companies there are several key issues to keep in mind.
 Remember this law extends beyond the E.U., so U.S. firms collecting and processing private data that involves E.U. citizens are liable under the new law.
 Because the law extends beyond the E.U., it is the first global data protection law.

 The first thing to understand about the law is that it expands the definition of personal data.
 The GDPR defines personal data as, “any data that can be used to identify an individual.
 That includes genetic, mental, cultural, economic or social information.”
 ComputerWeekly.com

 Another stipulation of the GDPR is that organizations must get clear consent to process collected data.
 Organizations must explain what personal data they are collecting and how it will be processed and used.
 They must also ensure that if a breach occurs it is reported to appropriate authorities within 72 hours.